Use DANE’s Storm Damage Prevention Checklist to protect your building from destructive wind, flooding, and other unpredictable weather.

 The rain this year has already caused record flooding, and we're just getting started.
 If it's been a while since your building has seen an inspection, chances are the winter's heavy ice, snow, freeze-thaw cycle, and let's not forget salt, has had some kind of effect on your structure.

-Use the Storm Damage Prevention Checklist below to protect your building from destructive wind, flooding, and other unpredictable weather:
+Use DANE’s Storm Damage Prevention Checklist to protect your building from destructive wind, flooding, and other unpredictable weather:

 Inspect the condition of your parking lot, walkways, and foundation for signs of deterioration.